MuseTag/musetag.github.io/10-quickstart.md

 layout: page_with_toc
 ---

-## Welcome to MarkPlot!
+## Welcome to MuseTag!

-MarkPlot is a semantic annotation language that extends Markdown to help you keep track of characters, places, events, and relationships in your creative writing.
+MuseTag is a semantic annotation language that extends Markdown to help you keep track of characters, places, events, and relationships in your creative writing.
 Let's dive in!

-**Want to try before you learn?** Check out our [interactive demo](30-demo.html) where you can experiment with MarkPlot annotations in real-time!
+**Want to try before you learn?** Check out our [interactive demo](30-demo.html) where you can experiment with MuseTag annotations in real-time!

 ## Where to start?

-MarkPlot is not a standalone tool.
+MuseTag is not a standalone tool.
 As the project is in early development, there are currently no dedicated tools available yet—but your annotated text will be compatible with future utilities as they are released.
-You can already use MarkPlot in any plain text or Markdown editor.
+You can already use MuseTag in any plain text or Markdown editor.

 Want to help shape the project, ask questions, or get updates?
-Join our community on [GitHub Discussions](https://github.com/MarkPlot/markplot.github.io/discussions)!
+Join our community on [GitHub Discussions](https://github.com/MuseTag/musetag.github.io/discussions)!

-If you are also a coder, you may want to implement MarkPlot in an existing tool or create a new one.
+If you are also a coder, you may want to implement MuseTag in an existing tool or create a new one.
 In this case, please have a look at [the complete specifications](specifications.html).

 ## What is Markdown?